 Hari Shankar Temple

-Hari Shankar Temple is a three-storey temple dedicated to both Lord Shiva and Lord Vishnu.
-This is a hybrid-type temple built in 1705 by the daughter of King Yoganarendra Malla, Rudramati
+Hari Shankar Temple is a three-story temple dedicated to both Lord Shiva and Lord Vishnu.
+This is a hybrid-type temple built in 1705 by the daughter of King Yoganarendra Malla, Rudramati.

 King Yoganarendra Malla’s statue